ubclaunchpad/inertia/docs_src/index.html.md

 inertia config set ${parameter} ${new_value}
 ```

-Your Inertia configuration, stored in `inertia.toml` by default, contains a few
+Your Inertia configuration is stored in `inertia.toml` by default.
+There are
-key pieces of information.
+a few project-wide settings stored here:

 Parameter         | Description
 ----------------- | -----------